-The information relating to shareholders that directly or indirectly own ordinary shares corresponding to more than 2% of the share capital with voting rights at the ordinary Shareholders' Meetings of the Companies is taken from the Consob Internet website.
-In this regard, it is deemed helpful to indicate that the information published by Consob on its website, based on the communications made by the parties bound by the obligations set out under Article 120 of the Unified Finance Law (TUF) and the Issuers' Regulations, could differ significantly from the real situation, since the obligations to report changes in the percentage shareholding held do not arise with the simple variation of this percentage but only when "exceeding" or "falling below" given thresholds (2%, 5%, and subsequent multiples of 5% up to the 50% threshold and, beyond this threshold 66.6%, 75%, 90% and 95%).
-It follows, for example, that a shareholder (i.e. declarant party) that has declared that it owns 2.6% of the share capital with voting rights may increase its shareholding up to 4.9% without the party concerned being under an obligation to notify Consob, pursuant to Article 120 of the Unified Finance Law (TUF).
+Information on shareholders who, directly or indirectly, own ordinary shares with more than 2% of the voting capital in the ordinary shareholders' meetings of the company is taken from the Consob website.
+Note that the information published by Consob on its website is based on disclosures by the entities as required by Article 120 TUF and the Issuer Regulations.
+These figures may differ significantly from the actual situation, in that the obligation to disclose changes to ownership quotas is not triggered by any change in the quotas as such, but only when "exceeding" or "falling below" predetermined thresholds (2%, 5%, and successive multiples of 5% up to the threshold of 30% and, above this threshold, 50, 66.6%,90% and 95%).
+It follows that, for example, a shareholder (i.e. registered owner) who claims to possess 2.6% of the voting capital may increase their stake up to 4.9% without being obliged to report any change to Consob under Article 120 TUF.